punchkorea/Jupyter-to-GoogleSheets/README.md

 # Automate the collection of Naver News articles with keywords in Google Sheets using Python

-Please replace "daily-articles.json" file with your Google API credential file.
+##### Please replace "daily-articles.json" file with your Google API credential file.
-Automate the collection of Naver News articles with keywords in Google Sheets

 ## Why scrape news articles?